Coronavirus News: Mayor proposes shutdown of nonessential businesses, schools in 9 New York City ZIP codes

 Churches and houses of worship are not yet part of the closure plan and will remain open with restrictions, the mayor said.

 The New York City Health Department continues to track four concerning clusters of COVID-19 cases in Southern Brooklyn, Williamsburg, Central Queens and Far Rockaway.
-The mayor said the nine neighborhoods have been above 9% positivity for seven straight days.
+The mayor said the nine neighborhoods of concern have been above 3% positivity for seven straight days.

-The mayor estimates there are well over half a million residents in the nine ZIP codes of concern:
+The mayor estimates there are well over half a million residents that will be impacted by the closures, as well as about 100 public schools and 200 private schools.

 Far Rockaway